anuragpurkayastha/melody-maker/README.md

 **Reverse**: Play the melody in reverse.

-**Change tempo**: Change the tempo.
+**Change tempo**: Change the tempo to the value specified in the text box.
 For example, a tempo of 2.0 increases the duration of each note by a factor of 2.0.
 Similarly, a tempo of 0.5 changes the duration by half.

-**Increase octave**: Increases the octave of each note by 1.
+**Up**: Increases the octave of each note by 1.
 (Note: if there are any notes with an octave of 10, this button will do nothing.)

-**Decrease octave**: Decreases the octave of each note by 1.
+**Down**: Decreases the octave of each note by 1.
 (Note: if there are any notes with an octave of 1, this button will do nothing.)